 The fight for third party candidates to gain ballot access can be a difficult one, especially when met with fierce opposition.
 After a hard fought legal battle, the Libertarian Party in Pennsylvania is one step closer to gaining access to the state’s general election ballot in November.

-In August, the Pennsylvania Republican Party challenged signatures submitted by Libertarian presidential candidate Gary Johnson to get on the state’s November ballot.
-Many Republican voters are concerned that if third party candidates, like Johnson, are allowed on the presidential ballot they will take votes away from Mitt Romney.
+In August, the Pennsylvania’s Republican Party challenged signatures submitted by Libertarian presidential candidate Gary Johnson to get on the state’s November ballot.
+Many Republican voters are concerned that if third party candidates, like Johnson, are allowed on the presidential ballot then it will take votes away from Mitt Romney.

 Gary Johnson’s campaign reported obtaining over 49,000 signatures, which would be well over the required amount to gain an equal spot on the presidential ballot next to Barack Obama and Mitt Romney.
 In order to qualify for ballot access in Pennsylvania, third party candidates must submit roughly 20,000 signatures.
 The two mainstream parties only need 2,000 signatures.

 The GOP has aggressively sought to limit third party access in the state.
 The Constitution Party withdrew Virgil Goode’s name from contention.
 The party had collected 35,000 signatures, but was informed that it would have to cover all legal fees in the event the Republican Party challenged Goode’s place on the presidential ballot.
 This motivated the party to bow out.

 “The two major parties have a lot of money they can use to maintain the status quo,” said senior adviser to the Gary Johnson campaign Ron Nielson.
 “We’re trying to give the voters a choice between the policies of Obama and Romney, and we’re going to fight to stay on the ballot because we think the voters deserve to have that choice.”